cnjinhao/nana-docs/source/02-Getting Started.md

 __template nana::appear::decorate__ is used for creating an appearance of a window with "decoration".
 A window decoration in Windows is called the non-client area, such as title bar.

-So, we can create a form without min/max button and sizable border like this:
+We can create a form without min/max button and sizable border like this:
-\code
+\code{.CPP}
 using nana::appear;
 nana::form form(x, y, width, height, appear::decorate<appear::taskbar>());
 \endcode